randhid/agilex/README.md

 # [`agilex-limo` module](https://app.viam.com/module/viam/agilex-limo)

-This module implements the ["rdk:component:base" API](https://docs.viam.com/components/base/#api) in an `agilex` model for the [AgileX LIMO](https://global.agilex.ai/education/4) base to be used with [`viam-server`](https://docs.viam.com/).
+This module implements the [`rdk:component:base` API](https://docs.viam.com/components/base/#api) in an `agilex` model for the [AgileX LIMO](https://global.agilex.ai/education/4) base to be used with [`viam-server`](https://docs.viam.com/).
 This driver supports differential, ackermann, and omni directional steering modes over the serial port.

 > [!NOTE]
 > For more information, see [Modular Resources](https://docs.viam.com/registry/#modular-resources).